Yessum – you read that right!

 Place a second cotton ball over the first and then using cloth medical tape, secure the cotton ball (coconut oil side down) onto your nipple and surrounding area.
 Leave it there until your next breastfeeding session.
 Repeat.
 Keep doing this until you and your baby have mastered breastfeeding and/or you are no longer in discomfort and/or your nipples have healed.

 Did I mention that coconut oil is TOTALLY safe for baby?
 So, no need to aggravate your pissed off nipples more by rinsing off other creams.
 Just

 rip off gently remove the tape and cotton ball and pop baby on.
 Voila!

 Coconut oil is also great when you have nipple blisters you need to pop.
-(You can read more about that in tomorrow's post).
 If you have never had one then consider yourself lucky.
 Most breastfeeding moms will get at least one at some point.
-These little clearish blisters hurt like a motherf&$#@%r!!!!!
+These little clearish blisters hurt like no other!!!!

 And for the moment you have all been waiting for…(insert Barry White music here)…